 The WLCI is a long-term science-based effort to assess and enhance aquatic and terrestrial habitats at a landscape scale in Southwest Wyoming, while facilitating responsible development.

-Current funding set aside for WLCI efforts in 2008 includes $1.3 million for BLM, $1.5 million for USGS, and $1.5 million for USFWS.
+Funding set aside for WLCI efforts in 2008 included $1.3 million for BLM, $1.5 million for USGS and $1.5 million for USFWS.
 For more information on the efforts of the WLCI, visit www.wlci.gov.